helixscript/INSPIIRED2/README.md

 hmmbuild test.hmm test.fasta
 ```

 Now that we created an HMM, we need to determine how to score it.
 Next create a FASTA file containing minor variations in your sequence to see how it affects the HMM score.
-For example, here we create a file name *mySeqTests.fasta* and make minor changes which we would still consider valid hits.
+For example, here we create a file named `test2.ff` and make minor changes which we would still consider valid hits.

 ```
 echo ">seq